 Application of cryotherapy is an art.
 Every keloid has a unique shape and configuration.
 In freezing keloids, attention must be given to the location, shape and size of keloids.
 Every patient poses a unique challenge; therefore, a careful cryotherapy plan must be devised for each patient.

 A common mistake in applying cryotherapy to a keloid is assuming that one can simply spray liquid nitrogen on the keloid by using a liquid nitrogen spray gun.
 This method of cryotherapy is highly ineffective.
-Although using a spray gun application may cause the surface of keloid to appear frozen, quite often, the deep tissue remains untreated.
-As a result, the treatment does not achieve desired results and also causes the patient pain and discomfort.
-Worse yet, the treating physician concludes that the cryotherapy treatment was ineffective.
+Although using a spray gun may cause the surface of keloid to appear frozen, quite often, the deep tissue remains untreated.
+As a result, treatment does not achieve the desired results and yet, it causes the pain and discomfort.
+Worse yet, the treating physician concludes that the cryotherapy was ineffective.

 Pain Control:

 Prior to initiating cryotherapy, several factors have to be taken into consideration.
 Cryotherapy is a painful procedure, especially for large keloids.
-Pain is the most critical limiting factor in using cryotherapy to treat keloids.
-The degree of discomfort and pain from cryotherapy depends on the location and size of the keloid.
+Proper pain control is the most important factor in using cryotherapy to treat keloids.

-Cryotherapy of small keloids, measuring up to half an inch (1.25 cm) in diameter, although it can cause some pain, the discomfort is fairly manageable and often does not require anything.
-Keeping busy and distracted for several hours after treatment is all that is needed to manage the discomfort of treating small keloids.
-If needed, patients with small size keloids can often take Tylenol or Ibuprofen to manage minor pain resulting from cryotherapy treatment.
+Cryotherapy of small keloids, measuring up to half an inch (1.25 cm) in diameter, although it can cause some pain, the discomfort is manageable and often does not require any intervention.
+Keeping busy and distracted for several hours after treatment is all that is needed to manage the discomfort of treatment.
+If needed, patients can take Tylenol or Ibuprofen.

 Treatment of keloids that are larger than half an inch (>1.25 cm) will naturally cause more discomfort and more pain – something that will require further attention and proper management.
-Naturally, the larger the keloid is, the intensity of the pain will be more.
+Naturally, application of cryotherapy to larger keloids is associated with more pain.

-Application of cryotherapy to lesions that are larger than one inch in diameter requires proper planning and adequate pain control measures.
-Although larger doses of narcotic pain medications can help with managing the pain, a better alternative to oral pain medicines is the usage of a new medication called "Exparel" to induce local anesthesia.
+Application of cryotherapy to lesions that are larger than one inch requires proper planning and adequate pain control measures.
+Although larger doses of narcotic pain medications can help with managing the pain, a better alternative to oral pain medicines is the usage of a durable local anesthetic medication called "Exparel".

-Regular local anesthetics provide pain relief that usually wears off in about an hour after cryotherapy.
-However, Exparel once injected into the skin will induce durable anesthesia, with effects lasting up to three days.
-Despite the proper usage of this medicine, some patients will still encounter some pain that will need to be properly managed.
+Regular local anesthetics provide pain relief that usually lasts about an hour.
+However, Exparel once injected into the skin will induce a durable anesthesia that lasts up to three days.
+Despite proper usage of this medicine, there are patients who will still experience pain that will need to be properly managed.

-During your consultation, Dr. Tirgan will advise you on how much pain you may expect, depending on the unique type, size and location of your keloids.
-He will also provide you with a proper pain management plan for your particular type of keloid.
+During your consultation, Dr. Tirgan will advise you on how much pain you may expect, depending on the unique type, size, and location of your keloids.
+He will also provide you with a proper pain management plan for your keloid.

 What Happens Afterwards?